saint11/DeadWeight/source/game.md

 Remove a [stun token]{.tip} from this enemy.
 If the enemy has one or more [stun token]{.tip} this is the only the enemy can take.

 ## Other actions
 In our example, the [Freshly Risen Corpse]{.m} can only **move** or try the **Infectious bite** action.
-Let's review its attack:
+Let's review it:

 > **Infectious bite** (STR 1+1): Causes **Plagued** on **1d!**.

-The notation in  front of the action works almost exactly the same as a [weapon notation](#weapon-notation), the only difference is that the attribute listed is the attribute required to **defend** instead the attribute required to **attack**.
-If our **Freshly Risen Corpse** enemy tries to bite an adventurer this would require a free **strength** test from the **adventurer** to avoid the attack.
+The notation in front of the action means that this action is an **attack**, and it works almost exactly the same as a [weapon notation](#weapon-notation), the only difference is that the attribute listed is the attribute required to **defend** instead the attribute required to **attack**.
+If our **Freshly Risen Corpse** enemy tries to bite an adventurer this would require a **strength** test from the **adventurer** to avoid the attack.
 The enemies cause critical damage when the player character gets a critical failure on their defense.
-Like most weapons, enemy attacks usually have a special effect described too.
+Enemy attacks usually have a special effect described too.
+Player's may always choose to no roll any dice to avoid fatigue, but that will cause the enemy to automatically hit.

-Some enemy actions will cause a [disadvantage]{.tip} to the attribute check related to them.
+Some enemy actions will cause a [disadvantage]{.tip} to the attribute test related to them.

 > **Eat** (-STR 3+3): Can only be used on a grabbed character.

-That **minus symbol** before the attribute means that the **player**'s **strength** check will have [disadvantage]{.tip} applied, allowing the *GM* to reroll one chosen dice from that roll.
+That **minus symbol** before the attribute means that the **player**'s **strength** test will have [disadvantage]{.tip} applied, allowing the *GM* to reroll one chosen dice from that roll.

 If the **adventurer** has one or more [shield token]{.tip} or [dodge token]{.tip} they can spend them to reroll that many dice of their choosing.
+They can roll first and spend each token, one by one as needed.

 Enemies don't have attributes so they can't make attribute tests, they make an *enemy test*, If an enemy needs to test for anything the **GM** can roll using the monster's **LVL** value, rolling the amount of dice.
 Although is recommended to avoid making tests  for enemies when possible.
 Enemies do not take fatigue.

-Enemies also do not have **afflictions**, but they can bleed.
+Enemies also do not have **afflictions**, but some of them can bleed.
 If they are bleeding roll a d6 on the start of their turn, if they get a failure (1, 2 or 3) they take one wound.
+Only enemies tagged with **living** can bleed.

+When enemies cause wounds to the **adventurers**, the player can decide where to place that wound, unless stated otherwise.

 For more information on how fighting works, check the [combat](#combat) section.